Rohitku01/tik-tak-toe/README.md

 Player Input: Captures player input and updates the board.

+Uses a function to iterate through the possible moves.

 Loops

 Game Loop: Uses a for loop to keep the game running until a player wins or the board is full.

-Turn Loop: Uses a for loop to iterate through the possible moves

 Technologies